-Liquidation is the formal closure a Limited Company.
-If the company is insolvent the process required is Creditor’s Voluntary Liquidation (CVL).
+Liquidation is the way to formally close a Limited Company.
+If the company is insolvent the process is called formally known as a creditor’s voluntary liquidation (CVL).

-Do you want help to liquidate a company?
+Do you want help to liquidate your company?
 Give us a call (0800 180 8440) or complete the form below to speak to one of our experts

 A company that is insolvent and unable to pay its debts can be closed using Creditor’s Voluntary Liquidation (CVL).
 The business may be struggling because of changes in the market such as fewer customers or greater competition.
 Alternatively it may have simply fallen victim to mismanagement.